Bruce Lee: 1959–1964: Move to Seattle

+1964–1965: Oakland

-Lee dropped out of college in early 1964 and moved to Oakland to live with James Yimm Lee.
-James Lee was twenty years senior to Bruce Lee and a well-known Chinese martial artist in the area.
+Lee dropped out of university in early 1964 and moved to Oakland to live with James Yimm Lee.
+James Lee was twenty years senior to Lee and a well-known Chinese martial artist in the area.
 Together, they founded the second Jun Fan martial arts studio in Oakland.
-James Lee was responsible for introducing Bruce Lee to Ed Parker, an American martial artist.
-At the invitation of Parker, Lee appeared in the 1964 Long Beach International Karate Championships and performed repetitions of two-finger push-ups, using the thumb and the index finger of one hand, with feet at approximately shoulder-width apart.
+James Lee was responsible for introducing Lee to Ed Parker, an American martial artist.
+At the invitation of Parker, Lee appeared in the 1964 Long Beach International Karate Championships.
+He performed repetitions of two-finger push-ups, using the thumb and the index finger of one hand, with feet at approximately shoulder-width apart.

-In the same Long Beach event he also performed the "one inch punch".
+In the same Long Beach event, he also performed the "one-inch punch".
 Lee stood upright, his right foot forward with knees bent slightly, in front of a standing, stationary partner.
-Lee's right arm was partly extended and his right fist approximately 1 in away from the partner's chest.
+Lee's right arm was partly extended and his right fist was approximately 1 in away from the partner's chest.
 Without retracting his right arm, Lee then forcibly delivered the punch to volunteer Bob Baker while largely maintaining his posture.
-This sent Baker backwards and falling into a chair placed behind Baker to prevent injury, though Baker's momentum caused him to fall to the floor.
+This sent Baker backward and falling into a chair placed behind Baker to prevent injury, though Baker's momentum caused him to fall to the floor.
 Baker recalled, "I told Bruce not to do this type of demonstration again.
 When he punched me that last time, I had to stay home from work because the pain in my chest was unbearable".
-It was at the 1964 championships that Lee first met Taekwondo master Jhoon Goo Rhee.
-The two developed a friendship—a relationship from which they benefited as martial artists.
+It was at the 1964 championships that Lee first met Taekwondo master Jhoongoo Rhee.
+The two developed a friendship— a relationship from which they benefited as martial artists.
 Rhee taught Lee the side kick in detail, and Lee taught Rhee the "non-telegraphic" punch.

+At the Long Beach event, he also publicly criticized a number of classical karate and kung fu styles and argued for modernizing martial arts.
+This was a highly controversial presentation that convinced some spectators, while offending others.
+Subsequently, he appeared at the Sun Sing Theatre to present his new approach to the Chinatown, Oakland, community.
+More traditional kung fu practitioners took Lee's claims as an open challenge.